adessoSE/Git-Intel-Spring/README.md

     Try removing all entries from the *query* collection inside your mongoDB.
 If this does not solve the problem, try clearing all three     collections ```query```, ```organizationWrapper``` and ```processingOrganization```.

 + **The ```docker-compose up``` command throws an error.**
-  * Try restarting Docker and run the command againg.
+  * Try restarting Docker and run the command again.
-  if this does not solve the problem, try removing all the containers associated with the Git-Intel project, restart Docker and run the command again.
+  If this does not solve the problem, try removing all the containers associated with the Git-Intel project, restart Docker and run the command again.

 * **An authorization error occurs when using the project without Docker.**